When Your Family Doesn’t Understand Autism

 I have one of those insanely big families, the kind where nobody expects you to remember their birthday and anyone foolish enough to volunteer their house for Christmas lunch has to hire three extra tables.
 There’s a lot of people, and we all love, support and respect each other.

 But I can count on one hand the number of conversations I’ve had with them about autism.

-Some days that really hurts, but most of the time it just confuses the hell out of me.
+Some days that really hurts, but most of the time it just confuses me.
 Sure they sympathise when things are tough, but don’t they want to understand why?
 Aren’t they interested in knowing how to build a relationship with my kids?
 Don’t they get how big a deal autism is?

 It feels like there’s this huge part of my life that they’re not a part of.
 And that’s… weird.

 The thing is, I know I’m not the only one.
 In fact I can consider myself quite lucky, many of you are struggling with families who actively discourage any mention of autism, discredit your parenting skills or in some cases even cut off contact altogether.

 Why do the people closest to us find autism so hard to talk about?

 Let’s run through the list of possible reasons.
 Since this is your family, we’ll give them the benefit of the doubt and rule out the most obvious ones:

 - They don’t care